cjs-github/dosember-twitch-bot/README.md

 - `!countdown`: Displays the time remaining until the next event.
 - `!highlights`: Displays highlights or key moments from previous events.
 - `!feedback`: Allows viewers to provide feedback or suggestions for the event.
+- `/dosember`: Joins the channel and starts monitoring it.